lisa-gold/Brain-Games/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/3cefe61c523850122157/maintainability)](https://codeclimate.com/github/lisa-gold/python-project-49/maintainability)

 ### Description:
 This is a game that asks you mathematical questions.
-You should give 3 correct answers in a row for each question.
+You should give 3 correct answers in a row for each question to win.
+To start write game's name.

 ### Installation:
 make package-install